Official Community Visitors

 - Inform the Minister, Ageing and Disability Commission and the NSW Ombudsman about matters affecting residents

-- Promoting the rights of residents
+- Promote the rights of residents

 - Consider matters raised by residents, staff and other people who have a genuine concern for the residents

-- Help to resolve complaints or matters of concern affecting residents as early and as quickly as possible by referring those matters to the service providers or other appropriate bodies, as the NSW Ombudsman, the NDIS Quality and Safeguards Commission and the Office of the Children’s Guardian.
+- Help to resolve complaints or matters of concern affecting residents as early and as quickly as possible by referring those matters to the service providers or other appropriate bodies, such as the NSW Ombudsman, the NDIS Quality and Safeguards Commission and the Office of the Children’s Guardian.

 In carrying out their role, OCVs may: